antfarmar/Unity-Tanks-Tutorial/README.md

 #### Coroutines
 * A function that can suspend its execution (yield) until the given `YieldInstruction` finishes.
+* Normal coroutine updates are run after the *Update()* function returns.
 * Can be used as a way to spread an effect over a period time
-* It is also a **useful optimization** since it allows you to determine at what rate any function get called.
+* It is also a **useful optimization** since it also allows you to determine at what rate any function gets called.
-* Normal coroutine updates are run after the *Update()* function returns.

 **Return types & different uses of Coroutines:**